ouistiti-project/ouistiti/README.md

    It is closed to the websocket module, but it may be usefull for some protocol over HTTP.

+## Python:

+   This module runs the python interpretor to call scripts.
+Currently, this module is staging and want to run [django](https://www.djangoproject.com/) site.

 ## Mono threading or multi threading: